-The model proposed by Easterlin (1980; 1985) stimulated discussion on the effects of supply of family planning, because for some, the availability of contraceptive means was a crucial factor in the fall of fertility in southern Asia, whereas for more orthodox analyses, the demand for contraceptives governed the supply.
+The model proposed by Easterlin stimulated discussion on the effects of supply of family planning, because for some the availability of contraceptive means was a crucial factor in the fall of fertility in southern Asia, whereas for more orthodox analyses, the demand for contraceptives governed the supply.
 This question is of considerable importance in India, for among the developing countries it has the longest history of family planning policies.
-The system put in place in the 1950s was, in effect, progressively expanded, enhanced and improved, avoiding-except during the state of emergency in 1975-recourse to overtly authoritarian policies.
+The system put in place in the 1950s was, in effect, progressively expanded, enhanced and improved, avoiding - except during the state of emergency in 1975 - recourse to overtly authoritarian policies.
+Family planning in India adopted the contours of the health policy, placing the accent on the greater availability of contraceptive means to the populations and benefited, since the 1970s, from the genuine support of a succession of different governments5.
+However, the role attributed to public policies in the demographic changes in the developing world is very diversely evaluated according to observers, and it also remains extremely difficult to demonstrate the autonomous role of contraceptive supply in the individual choices recorded in surveys.